The Major Groups Facilitating Committee (MGFC) is composed of Major Groups’ facilitators and facilitators from the six UN Environment regions.

 Indigenous Peoples and their Communities

-- Edna Kaptoyo - International Allaince of Indigenous and Tribal Peoples of the tropical Forest
+- Edna Kaptoyo - International Alliance of Indigenous and Tribal Peoples of the Tropical Forest

-- Rodrigo Messias - nrg4sd - Network of Regional Governments for Sustainable Development
+- Ivy de Moraes - nrg4sd - Network of Regional Governments for Sustainable Development

 - Yunus Arikan - ICLEI-Local Governments for Sustainability